 Spark, Vodafone and Chorus will pay almost NZ$44 million towards this year’s $50 million Telecommunications Development Levy.
+Let’s call it what it is: a telephone tax.

 The Telecommunications Development Levy is an extra tax paid by telecommunications companies.
 Each company pays a little over one percent of its revenue to subsidise rural broadband and finance other worthy but uncommercial services.